RodrigoScola/vscode-text-objects/retrospective.md

 -    fast to iterate (at least in the beginning).
 Because it was fast to develop i could use it right away and see the potential

 -    focused on the details. that was nice, i think that the keybinds and shortcuts are really sweet

+# things i want to try out

+a global types, no need to import them out